Community Guidelines

 You must not attack, demean, dehumanise, or incite hatred or violence against people based on protected characteristics.

 Protected characteristics.
-The following characteristics are explicitly protected on Fluxer: race, ethnicity, colour, national origin, or ancestry; immigration or citizenship status; caste; religion, faith, or lack thereof; sex; gender, gender identity, or gender expression; sexual orientation; sex characteristics, including intersex status; disability, chronic illness, or medical condition; neurodivergence; age or generational status; pregnancy or parental status; veteran or military status; socioeconomic status or housing status; and physical appearance, including body size.
+The following characteristics are explicitly protected on Fluxer: race, ethnicity, colour, national origin, or ancestry; immigration or citizenship status; caste; religion, faith, or lack of religion; sex; gender, gender identity, or gender expression; sexual orientation; sex characteristics, including intersex status; disability, chronic illness, or medical condition; neurodivergence; age or generational status; pregnancy or parental status; veteran or military status; socioeconomic status or housing status; and physical appearance, including body size.

-Tier 1 — Dehumanisation and incitement (most severe).
+Tier 1: dehumanisation and incitement (most severe).
 This covers content that dehumanises people (comparing them to animals, insects, diseases, filth, subhuman entities, or objects), calls for violence, killing, or physical harm against a protected group, calls for exclusion, segregation, or denial of fundamental rights, or denies or celebrates well-documented atrocities or genocides targeting a protected group.
 Tier 1 content is removed immediately and typically results in account suspension or termination.

-Tier 3 — Slurs, exclusion, and demeaning language.
+Tier 3: slurs, exclusion, and demeaning language.
 This covers content that uses slurs or derogatory terms targeting protected groups, calls for exclusion from Communities based on protected characteristics (unless the Community's purpose requires it, for example a women's support group may limit membership), or mocks, ridicules, or demeans someone specifically because of a protected characteristic.
 Tier 3 content is assessed contextually.
 Self-referential use of reclaimed language by members of the relevant group is generally permitted (see Exceptions below).

 Denial of identity.
 Content that denies the existence or validity of transgender, nonbinary, intersex, or other gender identities, or that denies the existence or validity of sexual orientations, when directed at or about specific individuals or used to advocate for discrimination.
-This includes claims that being transgender is a mental illness, a delusion, or a choice that can be "cured."
+This includes claims that being transgender is a mental illness, a delusion, or a choice that can be "cured".

 Conversion therapy advocacy.
 Promoting, advertising, or providing instructions for conversion therapy or any programme, practice, or intervention that attempts to change a person's sexual orientation, gender identity, or gender expression.
 This prohibition extends to content that frames conversion practices as legitimate medical treatment, spiritual guidance, or parental responsibility.